InterObservers.

 Quick answer

-Intercultural communication is the exchange of meaning between people from different cultural backgrounds, where verbal and nonverbal signals are read through different rules.
-It works when you adjust tone, body language, and directness to the other person's context instead of your own.
+Intercultural communication is the exchange of information between people from different cultural backgrounds, where verbal and nonverbal signals are read through different social norms.
+It works when you adjust tone, body language, and directness to the other person's cultural context instead of your own.

 Key takeaways

-- Strong intercultural communication blends verbal, nonverbal, and assertive communication skills.
+• Strong intercultural communication competence blends verbal, nonverbal, and assertive communication skills.

 What Is Intercultural Communication?

-Intercultural communication happens when people who carry different cultural values, languages, and norms try to understand each other.
+Intercultural communication happens when people from different cultural backgrounds, languages, and social norms try to understand each other.
 It is more than translation.
-It is reading the unwritten rules behind the words.
+It is reading the unwritten rules behind the words, a form of communication where cultural context does the heavy lifting.

 It overlaps heavily with our work on how interpersonal communication shapes everyday relationships, but adds the friction of differing cultural scripts.